-Women and vegans have a notoriously rough time getting enough iron in their bodies so eating more clams can really help to fight these deficiencies.
+Women and vegans have a notoriously rough time getting enough iron in their bodies.
+Low iron levels are associated with a lot of serious health problems including obesity (36).
+So eating more clams can really help to fight these deficiencies.

-I’ll admit these are technically considered a fish in the common sense, but they really deserve on spot on this list of the best fish for weight loss.
+I’ll admit fish oil and krill oil aren’t technically considered fish to eat in the common sense, but they really deserve on spot on this list of the best fish to eat for weight loss.

-Krill Oil is better than fish oil because of these three reasons…
+Krill oil is overall better than fish oil because of these three reasons…

 - higher levels of DHA than EPA